juhum1/EID-101-C_Group3/design-sprint-2/DesignJournal/designJournalKatharineMoncrieffe2.md

 We also implemented the LED visual indicator for course completion and took a video for LineFollowing2 in class.

 **Entry #11 (Nov 27)**
 Tried debugging motion1.ino and rewiring encoders, but as of right now it still doesn't work (just moves in a straight line instead of stopping after 1m).
 I think the issue is hardware related (issue with output from odom.getCount()) and plan to revisit this problem after the break.

+**Entry #12 (Dec 5)**
+We integrated the 3d printed and laser cut parts into the car and rewired it.
+We also made plans for how to divide the remaining tasks before the final project is due.

+**Entry #14 (Dec 10)**
+Finished management task 1 (subproblem definitions and decision matrices) and committed it.